graphcore/poptorch/docs/user_guide/overview.rst

 Options
 =======

-The compilation and execution on the IPU can be controlled using :class:`poptorch.Options`.
+You can change how PopTorch compiles and executes models using :class:`poptorch.Options`.
+You can find a full list of options in the :ref:`options` section of the :ref:`reference` chapter.
-Broadly speaking, the functionality provided can be broken down in the following:
+Broadly speaking, the options fall into the following catagories:

+#.
+General options (See :class:`poptorch.Options`)
 #.
 Options related to half precision (see :class:`poptorch.options._PrecisionOptions`)
 #.
 Management of the training process (see :class:`poptorch.options._TrainingOptions`)
 #.
 Control of distributed execution environments